Epistulae Morales ad Lucilium: Writing

+Scholars generally agree that the letters are arranged in the order in which Seneca wrote them.
 The 124 letters are arranged in twenty manuscript volumes, but the collection is not complete.
-Aulus Gellius (mid-2nd-century) quotes an extract from the "twenty-second book", so some letters are missing.
+Aulus Gellius (mid-2nd century) quotes an extract from the "twenty-second book", so some letters are missing.
 However since the fire of Lyon mentioned in letter 91 took place less than a year before Seneca's death (in spring 65) the number of missing letters is not thought to be very many.

 Collectively the letters constitute Seneca's longest work.
-Although addressed to Lucilius, the letters take the form of open letters, and are clearly written with a wider readership in mind.
-The epistolary genre was well-established in Seneca's time.
+Although addressed to Lucilius, the letters take the form of open letters, and are clearly written with a wider readership in mind, in the epistolary genre well-known in Seneca's time.
 Seneca refers to Cicero's letters to Atticus and the letters of Epicurus, and he was probably familiar with the letters of Plato and the epistles of Horace.
 However, despite the careful literary crafting, there is no obvious reason to doubt that they are real letters.
 Seneca often says that he is writing in response to a letter from Lucilius, although there is unlikely to have been a strict back-and-forth exchange of letters.
 Even if both writers had access to the imperial mail service, a letter from central Italy to Sicily would have taken four to eight days to travel.
 In many instances Seneca probably composed letters as a new subject occurred to him.
-On average the letters tend to become longer over time, and the later letters focus increasingly on theoretical questions.
-However even in the later letters Seneca continues to include letters that are very short.
+The letters tend to become longer over time, interspersed with some short ones, and the later letters focus increasingly on theoretical questions.